Moana (character): Moana 2 (2024)

+Moana (2026)

+In April 2023, it was announced that Walt Disney Pictures was developing a live-action film remake of Moana for a 2025 release, executive produced by Auliʻi Cravalho, who would not reprise her role, but would be involved in the casting of her replacement.
+In July, casting for this replacement was paused due to the 2023 SAG-AFTRA strike.
+Dwayne Johnson stated in February 2024 that an actress had been cast in the lead role but that it was intentionally being kept under wraps.
+Following the unveiling of Moana 2, the film was delayed to 2026.
+In June 2024, it was announced that newcomer Catherine Laga'aia from Sydney, Australia was cast as Moana.

 Television

-Moana: The Series

-In December 2020, it was announced that Moana would have a self-titled spin-off TV series debuting on Disney+ in 2023.
-The release date was later pushed back to 2024.
+Lego Disney Princess: The Castle Quest

+Moana appears as one of the main characters in Lego's animated special Lego Disney Princess: The Castle Quest, released on Disney+ on August 18, 2023.

+Lego Disney Princess: Villains Unite

+Moana returns in the sequel special Lego Disney Princess: Villains Unite, released on Disney+ on August 25, 2025.

 Merchandise

 By 2019, Moana was inducted into the Disney Princess line-up, becoming the twelfth member of the media franchise, and toyline featuring female protagonists from various Disney animated films.
 In 2016, Disney released a Moana doll with sustainable packaging.
 On November 17, 2016, Disney released Moana: Rhythm Run, a premium mobile game as well as adding Moana content to Disney Stickers, Disney Crossy Road, Disney Emoji Blitz, Disney Story Central, and Disney Jigsaw Puzzles.
 On January 2, 2017, Disney released Moana: Island Life, a free-to-play mobile game.

 Theme parks

 On November 16, 2016, prior to her film's release, Moana made her debut at Walt Disney World, doing meet-and-greets at Disney's Polynesian Resort.
 On November 18, 2016, Moana appeared in a surprise pre-parade of the Happy Birthday Mickey cavalcade in Disneyland Paris.
 On November 20, 2016, in Disneyland Paris, Moana began doing meet-and-greets at the Animation Station interactive post-show area of Art of Disney Animation.
 Since its debut on May 12, 2017, Moana appeared in Happily Ever After in Magic Kingdom, singing "How Far I'll Go".
 After Tokyo Disneyland's refurbishment of "It's A Small World", Moana and Pua were featured in the Polynesian scene.
 Since the stage show's opening on May 25, 2018, Moana performed in Moana: A Homecoming Celebration in Hong Kong Disneyland.
 Moana has also appeared in Summer Blast in Shanghai Disneyland since 2019.
+Since its opening on October 16, 2023, the day of the 100th anniversary of the Walt Disney company, Moana appeared in a new meet-and-greet location called Character Greetings, right located in next door to Journey of Water Pavilion in World Nature neighborhoods at EPCOT.